syncfusion-content/extension-docs/Extension/PDFViewer-SDK-Extension/Visual-Studio/sample-creator.md

 ---
 layout: post
 title: Sample Creator | PDF Viewer SDK | Syncfusion
-description: Sample Creator is the utility that allows you to create Syncfusion ASP.NET Core or ASP.NET MVC Projects along with the samples based on Syncfusion PDF Viewer SDK Controls and Features selection
+description: Sample Creator is the utility that allows you to create Syncfusion ASP.NET Core or ASP.NET MVC Projects along with the samples based on Syncfusion PDF Viewer SDK control and Features selection
 platform: extension
 control: Syncfusion Extensions
 documentation: ug